Usman-Javaid1234/test2/README.md

 "git log" to see a log of commits.

 "git reset (hash of a commit)" to go to that specific commit.
+It marks the specific lines not saved yet

+"git reset --hard (hash of a commit)" to remove those lines completely and not only mark the lines to be removed.